reza-ya57/Kickstarter-Analysis/Written_Report_Template.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 1. According to the graph I can say best time to lunch a new campaign would be May and June and you can see the declining trend of successfull campaign through the end of the year.
-2. There is no meaningfull trend for failed or canceled campaign comare to the launch time.
+2. There is no meaningfull trend for failed or canceled campaign compare to the launch time.

 - What can you conclude about the Outcomes based on Goals?